Table of contents

 “Strong passwords should contain at least 12 symbols — letters, numbers, and special characters”

 Using strong, unique passwords offers good online protection.
 Strong passwords should contain at least 12 symbols and feature a mixture of letters (upper and lower case), numbers, and special characters.
-A recent cybersecurity study showed that passwords under 10 characters could be cracked within an hour.
-However, those containing at least 12 characters will take about a year to break (and 15-character passwords will withstand a millenium of brute-force attacks).
+A cybersecurity study by Safety.com showed that passwords under 10 characters could be cracked within an hour.
+However, those containing at least 12 characters will take about a year to break (and 15-character passwords will withstand a millennium of brute-force attacks).

 If you don’t want to think of a combination of symbols for your password, you should try using one of the online password generators.

-Pro tip: To check if your passwords leaked, use the Clario Data breach monitor — just enter your email, and we will check all the associated accounts for breaches.
+To check if your passwords leaked, use the Clario Anti Spy’s Data breach monitor — just enter your email, and we will check all the associated accounts for breaches.

 4. Use two-factor authentication